 You begin in the Middle Ages with the capture of the city of Luxembourg by the Burgundians in 1443 and end with the construction of the Adolf Bridge in 1903.
 There are over 600 objects and original documents to see, so I can recommend to take a bit longer than the 20 minutes before closing time that I had…

 Besides the archaeological and arts-historical collection, there is also a section with historical photographs and an interactive database and audio-visual documentation in the multi-media room.
 Some very nice displays to browse through!

 You can visit the museum by getting off the bus at the ‘Place de l’Europe’.
-Here you can soak up some modern architecture, like this building of the Philharmonie Luxembourg (on the right), before diving into Luxembourg’s history again.
+Here you can soak up some modern architecture, such as the building of the Philharmonie Luxembourg or popping into the Grand Duke Jean Museum of Modern Art (free), before diving into Luxembourg’s history again.

 As I mentioned earlier, I visited Luxembourg during their National Holiday weekend, so it was a bit more crowded and a lot more lively than usual, but still very pleasant to explore it!
 There were many food and drinks stalls in the streets, music and performances all around and during the evening, a huge fireworks display showed from the area where the Museum Dräi Eechelen is.

 There are multiple viewing points to see the fireworks, we watched from the bridge looking out over The Bock.
 I can honestly say that the display was quite impressive as it lasted for about 15 minutes!
 If you happen to be here on Luxembourg city break, you’re in luck!